Iran Votes in Parliament Elections That Could Favor Conservatives

 Turnout has been over 50% in previous parliamentary elections.
 In 2016, it was nearly 62%.

-The polls close at 6 p.m., though polling stations have in the past stayed open late into the night to give people more time to cast their vote.
+The polls were originally scheduled to close at 6 p.m., but officials extended that to 8 p.m. to give people more time to cast their vote.
 Friday is a day of rest in Iran, as is the case across most Muslim countries.

-Initial results are expected to be announced on Saturday.
-Presidential elections are expected to take place in 2021.

 Associated Press writer Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.